LuBeifang/PA-HP/README.md

 System requirement: Ubuntu 22.04; R version: 4.5.1.

 **Notes:** We highly recommend creating a separate conda environment to manage the following software tools.
+## iModulon calculation

+The iModulon results generated are by iModulonMiner.
+Specifically:
+ICA Calculation: The core ICA decomposition, including the algorithm implementation and factor rotation, is handled by run_ica.sh in iModulonMiner.
+For an in-depth understanding of these foundational steps, please consult the iModulonminer documentation and source code.

 ## Cite us
 DOI available later~